Lumavate-Team/documentation/docs/2-development.rst

  Docker containers can be uploaded to the Lumavate platform in two different ways, through the platform and through the CLI.
 This section will explain how to manually upload containers using the Lumavate platform.
 The CLI documentation explains how to :ref:`upload containers using the CLI <CLI>`.

  .. note::
     The developer must be a user in the command center in order to upload containers through the platform.
-Developers only need a CLI profile in order to upload containers through the CLI.
+Developers need a CLI profile in order to upload containers through the CLI.

 .. _Uploading A Tool: